Abdallah-SE/Abdallah-SE/README.md

-- 👋 Hi, I’m Abdallah Mahmoud
+- 👋 Hi, I’m Abdallah Mahmoud :-
-- 👀 I’m interested in coding and design
+- ☀ I’m interested in coding and design.
+- ☕ I've fallen in love with problem solving.
-- 🌱 I’m currently learning full stack developing
+- 🌱 I’m currently learning full stack developing.
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on web development.
+- ☑ I’m working to optimize myself daily.
 - 📫 How to reach me
 I'm here on
 gmail